tildahh/food-demand-forecasting/README.md

 | 108    | 185.30         | 185.30     | 0           | 0                 | 2707    | Beverages     | Italian    | 675  | 34     | 106    | TYPE_A      | 4.0     | 445        |
 | 100    | 292.03         | 291.03     | 0           | 0                 | 1525    | Other Snacks  | Thai       | 556  | 77     | 50     | TYPE_A      | 4.8     | 256        |

-**Customer Preferences by Region and Cuisine**: This plot shows the average orders for different cuisines across various regions.
+**Customer Preferences by Region and Cuisine**:
+The average order count by cuisine in each of the eight different regions.
 ![Customer Preferences by Region and Cuisine](https://github.com/tildahh/food-demand-forecasting/blob/main/images/pref-by-region-and-cuisine.png)

 #### Methodology